-Ramadan in 2022 will likely fall approximately from 2 April to 2 May 2022, subject to moon sighting.
+Ramadan in 2023 will likely fall approximately from 22 March to 20 April 2023, subject to moon sighting.

 Other Big Events in Israel to Be Aware Of

 - Tel Aviv Pride is one of the biggest events on the worldwide LGBTQ calendar, taking place over a week in June, and culminating in a spectacular parade.
-2022 date TBC
+8 to 11 June 2023